SalomePlatform/adao/doc/en/ref_algorithm_LinearLeastSquares.rst

 partly similar to a Kalman Filter.
 A standard estimate is made at each observation step on the state predicted by the incremental evolution model.

-In all cases, it is recommanded to prefer at least a :ref:`section_ref_algorithm_Blue`, or a :ref:`section_ref_algorithm_ExtendedBlue` or a :ref:`section_ref_algorithm_3DVAR`.
+In all cases, it is recommended to prefer at least a :ref:`section_ref_algorithm_Blue`, or a :ref:`section_ref_algorithm_ExtendedBlue` or a :ref:`section_ref_algorithm_3DVAR`.